ShaheerA2311/AR-CITY-WEB-APP/README.md

 4. The web app is now ready to use.
 Save sample.html and open it in your browser

 5. To remotely post an object to a reconstruction, find the desired post lcoation on the map, enter an object name and an object description.
 The radius can be manipulated to specify how far from the marked location the API should search for reconstruction IDs.
-The system will alert the user to confirm the post was successful or unsuccessful.
+The system will alert the user to confirm the post was successful or unsuccessful